hashiromer/Reddit-Jobs/README.md

 - Sometimes regular posts are marked incorrectly as jobs but it was a tradeoff I intentionally made to cover as many subreddits as possible.
 It is technically possible to remove them but the effort required wasn't worth it in my assessment.

+- At the moment, you will be notified of all jobs posted on reddit most of which won't be relevant for you.
+You can however easily extend the program to only get notified of jobs containing keywords of your choosing.
+If enough people want this feature, I will add it myself.

 - The UI isn't open source at the moment to query the jobs from database. `FRONTEND_URL` in .env.example refers to the url of UI.

 # Setup